FAQs

 Not all documents in the Policy Register appear in the A-Z index.
 Some guidelines and schedules are stored as PDFs and are not visible in the A-Z index.
 To find them, use the ‘Search’ function or follow links from related policies or procedures.

-Please note, searching with Google or similar applications may yield outdated versions of a policy document.
+Please note: searching with Google or similar search engines may yield outdated versions of a policy document.
 For the latest document, please search directly in the Policy Register.

 ( Top )5.
 Where can I find related information for a policy document?